Reliability Testing Overview

 NASCENTechnology Transformers embeds coil windings within a multi-layer hermetically sealed core that is sintered into one unit.
 This prosses eliminates plastic bobbins with fragile rails, fine magnetic wire and brittle cores.
 The LTCC prosses produces a product that is lighter, smaller and shock resistant.
 NASCENTechnology transformers are reliable, solid and resistant to extreme shock and vibration.

 Contract Reliability Testing:

 NASCENTechnology can contract with you for reliability testing on your current products.
-We can develop test routines for specific end users in relevant environments.
-Not our design?
-Not a problem.
-We manage this through a combination of our own on-site equipment and staff and our network of reliability testing partners who provide us with a rapid turnaround on testing using their specialized machines and capabilities.
+Our engineers develop test routines for specific end users in relevant environments for all designs.
+Tests are done using a combination of on-site equipment and our network of reliability testing partners.
+Our partners provide us with a rapid turnaround on testing using their specialized machines and capabilities.

 Standard Product Application Based Reliability Testing:

 Our staff is familiar with the reliability requirements, standards, and end-use applications of LTCC products within the high reliability markets we serve.
 Did you know there are often subtle differences from one application to another even within the same market?
 Our engineers can help you to assess a product’s performance within your application by providing on-hand reliability test reports.

 Custom Product Reliability Testing: